Hello!

 Fundraising

-In just five years we’ve built the biggest event for paediatric brain cancer in Australia, Connor’s Run and raised $3 million for brain matters.
+In 12 years we’ve built the biggest event for paediatric brain cancer in Australia, Connor’s Run and raised close to $20 million for brain matters.

 Community Engagement

 Through fun and engaging community events we’ve built an army of passionate supporters, especially among young people.
-Each year Connor’s Run attracts 4,000 participants and 600 volunteers, Connor’s Beanie Round engages more than 10,000 children in the SMJFL and initiatives like Go Grey in May and Connor’s Erg engage thousands more school children, university students and workplaces.
+Each year Connor’s Run attracts 5,000 participants and 600 volunteers, and initiatives like Go Grey in May and Connor’s Erg engage thousands more school children, university students and workplaces.

 Awareness